mitmedialab/SAR-opal-base/README.md

 - SAR Year 3 study game with Toucan
 - Storybook
 - SAR Year 5 social stories game
+- Relational Robot project: Combination of Storybook and SAR Year 3 setups

 For all versions, you may need to adjust the options in the config file for your setup, such as the rostopic names, whether to use the Toucan, and IP